-But politics, corruption and criminality still live far too close together in this country, and we need to break these links.
+But politics, corruption and criminality still live far too close together in this country.

+We need to break these links.

-We have started to lift the lid on the massive corruption in our public utilities.
+We have started to lift the lid on the massive corruption in our public utilities, which should be serving you, not robbing you.

-We still need to rid BiH of the war criminals who cast a shadow over this beautiful country.
-But we have recently widened the battle against those who support and fund war criminals, freezing their assets and preventing their travel to Europe. .
+We still need rid BiH of the war criminals who cast a shadow over this beautiful country.
+But we have recently widened the battle against those who support and fund war criminals, freezing their assets and preventing their travel to Europe.
+Life has gotten tougher for those who support war criminals, and in the next few weeks it is going to get tougher still.